-During MDE's public interest notice process, members of the stakeholder community were concerned that the water quality and resource impacts may not be sufficiently avoided and mitigated.
+During MDE's public interest notice process (a customary requirement), members of the stakeholder community were concerned that the water quality and resource impacts may not be sufficiently avoided and mitigated - despite the pre-existing agricultural condition was already impairing the resources.
 In addition, the Maryland Department of Natural Resources (DNR) informed MDE that the lower reaches of the property's main stem Use I stream, Piney Branch, possessed characteristics of higher quality Use IV or possibly Use III waters (adult trout and naturally reproducing trout respectively).
-This is important because the ADP requires that in such a situation the stream be afforded Use III or IV standards.
-With such standards, of particular concern are temperature increases and dissolved oxygen decreases associated with retention of stormwater which may violate the applicable temperature standards of 20 C (68 F) for Use III and 23.9 C (75 F) for Use IV and can be adverse to the salmonid trout, the regulatory indicator species.
-Dissolved oxygen standards are 5 milligrams per liter (mg/l) minimum for all waters.
-Unlike other areas of the country with natural cooler water lake systems (Maryland has none), streams can suffer from impoundment of flows (Schueler & Galli, 1992).
-Therefore, wet pond construction is discouraged in Use III and IV waters.
+This is important because the ADP requires that in such a situation the stream be afforded Use III or IV standards - even if it is not designated that way.

+With such standards, of particular concern are temperature increases and dissolved oxygen (DO) decreases associated with permanent pool retention of stormwater, which is the primary stressor in colderwater habitats - and may violate the applicable temperature standards of 20 C (68 F) for Use III and 23.9 C (75 F) for Use IV adversely affecting salmonid trout, the regulatory indicator species, should they be present.
+Further, such habitats are relatively unusual and rare near urban areas.
+DO standards are 5 milligrams per liter (mg/l) minimum for all waters.
+Unlike other areas of the country with natural cooler water ground fed glacial lake systems (Maryland has none), streams can suffer from impoundment of flows (Schueler and Galli, 1992).
+Therefore, wet pond construction is discouraged in Use III and IV waters - thereby potentially affecting the design, or re-design, of the project.